deep-diver/LLM-As-Chatbot/README.md

   - [Writer/camel-5b-hf](https://huggingface.co/Writer/camel-5b-hf): Palmyra-base based instruction fine-tuned model.
 The foundation model and the data are from its creator, [Writer](https://dev.writer.com).
   - [lmsys/fastchat-t5-3b-v1.0](https://huggingface.co/lmsys/fastchat-t5-3b-v1.0): T5(3B) based Vicuna style instruction fine-tuned model on SharedGPT by [lm-sys](https://github.com/lm-sys/FastChat)
   - [LLMs/Stable-Vicuna-13B](https://huggingface.co/LLMs/Stable-Vicuna-13B): Stable Vicuna(13B) from Carpel AI and Stability AI.
 This is not a delta weight, so use it at your own risk.
 I will make this repo as private soon and add Hugging Face token field.
+  - [LLMs/Vicuna-7b-v1.1](https://huggingface.co/LLMs/Vicuna-7b-v1.1): Vicuna(7B) from FastChat.
+This is not a delta weight, so use it at your own risk.
+I will make this repo as private soon and add Hugging Face token field.
+  - [togethercomputer/RedPajama-INCITE-Chat-7B-v0.1](https://huggingface.co/togethercomputer/RedPajama-INCITE-Chat-7B-v0.1): RedPajama INCITE Chat(7B) from Together.
+  - [mosaicml/mpt-7b-chat](https://huggingface.co/mosaicml/mpt-7b-chat): MPT-7B from MOSAIC ML.

 ## Instructions